KeithMurph/VimCheatSheat/vim.md

 "a" insert after the curor

-"I" to insert the beginning of the line your own
+"I" to insert the beginning of the line your on

 "A" to insert at the end of the line your on

 "r" to replace  individual character